bdeckard92/dupUT/01-Class-Content/12-SQL-dev/01-Activities/04-SQL-Join/README.md

 # 📐 Add Comments to Implementation of a MySQL JOIN Clause

-Add comments describing the functionality of the code found in [Unsolved](./Unsolved).
+Add comments describing the functionality of the code found in [Unsolved](./Unsolved/db/query.sql) and [Unsolved](./Unsolved/db/schema.sql).

 ## 📝 Notes